ChrisGrant/beautify-ios/README.md

 Beautify adds borders, shadows (inner and outer), gradients (radial and linear) to all the UIKit controls.
 It also enhances `UITextField`, adding a highlighted state, and allows you to change the text on a `UISwitch` control.

 The examples above have shown how to change the visual appearance of a single control.
 It would be quite a lot of work to explicitly style every single control in your application.
-For that reason beautify has the concept of a theme which is automatically rolled out to every single control in your application.Furthermore, you can encode the theme in JSON format reducing the amount of code you need to write.
+For that reason beautify has the concept of a theme which is automatically rolled out to every single control in your application.
+Furthermore, you can encode the theme in JSON format reducing the amount of code you need to write.

 ##Building beautify